 This may be a breaking change if your automation makes hard assumptions about the format of a URL property (e.g. by deconstructing the returned URL into its component parts or similar).
 No action should be needed if your automation only uses the URL for navigational purposes.
 Browser navigation will continue to work for the old-style Airtable URLs via redirects, although these redirects may not be supported indefinitely in the future.
 If your automation constructs Airtable URLs from scratch, we recommend updating the construction logic to also include the base ID.

 Scripting extension scripts run in the foreground of the base.
 They’re triggered directly by a user, who is then able to see any output from the script and add any additional input the script asks for.
 They’re ideal for automating workflows that require some human involvement.

 Automations scripting action scripts run in the background of the base.
 They’re triggered indirectly and run automatically behind the scenes while the user keeps working.
 They’re ideal as an escape hatch for when our other automation actions don’t support something, or for advanced automation use-cases.

 Yes.
 Once enabled, the script will run when a record enters the view, regardless of whether the base is open.
 This allows you to schedule when a script runs, or trigger a script based on a form submission or by using the Airtable API to create or edit a record.

 You can access any API – post a tweet on Twitter, or use the Airtable API to make a change in another Airtable base.
-Unlike scripting block, there is no core origin resources sharing (CORS) limitation.
+Unlike the scripting extension, there is no core origin resources sharing (CORS) limitation.

 Yes, it is possible to set a script to run on a schedule using the "At a scheduled time" trigger.
 Learn more here.